Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/05/typescript-optional-chaining-interim-method.md

 const result = ˀ(ˀ(ˀ(ˀ(myObj).items)[0]).data, 'Default');
 ```

-The second option is to borrow the “try” pattern that is common in .NET:
+The second option is to borrow the "try" pattern that is common in .NET:

 ```typescript
 function tryˀ<T>(exp: () => T, d: T) {